Future of Research (FoR)

 Championing, engaging, and empowering early career scientists with evidence-based resources to improve the scientific research endeavor.

-Download the guidelines, evaluate your department or program, and submit your evaluation to our database.
+Evaluate your department or program and submit your evaluation anonymously to our database.

 Browse user-submitted evaluations of STEM departments and training programs.
 How does your department measure up?

 Departmental or training program policies have a huge impact on the health, well-being, and success of graduate students and postdocs, as well as on the scientific endeavor.
 So, Future of Research convened experts and early career researchers to define 6 major policy guidelines and 3 excellence tiers for STEM departments:

 |Supplemental Mentoring Support||Encourages more mentors in addition to the PI or does nothing.||Expresses expectation that trainees find, and that professors provide, additional mentorship.||Requires 1 co-mentor in addition to the PI or thesis committee to oversee the trainee’s progression and address personal and professional needs.||Requires the creation of a mentoring committee to oversee trainee progression and address personal and professional needs.
 Regularly assesses how well committee meets individual mentoring needs.|

 |Peer Support Cohorts||Provides no formal organization of peer cohorts.||Groups incoming trainees into peer cohorts and organizes social events for interaction and networking.||Pairs incoming trainees with at least one other, more senior peer mentor in the department.||Groups all incoming trainees into small Peer Mentor groups.
 The department has a trained facilitator on staff to conduct regular peer mentor meetings.|